TheoBounac/SUMMER-SCHOOL-RL/doc/Docker.md

 > **Note:** The first build can take several minutes (30min - 1h) because it installs MJLab, MuJoCo Warp, Unitree SDK2, CycloneDDS, and all Python dependencies.

+# If uv fails with a network timeout, increase the HTTP timeout:
+export UV_HTTP_TIMEOUT=300s
 ---

 ## 5️⃣ Launch the container